Shourov-Paul/Shourov-paul-cv.github.io/content/authors/admin/_index.md

     awarder: datacamp
     icon: datacamp
     summary: |
       Object-oriented programming (OOP) lets you specify relationships between functions and the objects that they can act on, helping you manage complexity in your code.
 This is an intermediate level course, providing an introduction to OOP, using the S3 and R6 systems.
 S3 is a great day-to-day R programming tool that simplifies some of the functions that you write.
-R6 is especially useful for industry-specific analyses, working with web APIs, and building GUIs.
+R6 is especially useful for industry-specific analyses, working with web APIs, and building GUIs.'''
 ---

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Shourov Paul is a passionate 4th-year Electrical and Electronics Engineering student with a strong interest in electronics, robotics, and digital signal processing.
+He thrives on solving real-world problems and has worked on innovative projects like Scoppy and micro tunnel boring machines.
+Shourov is also exploring research opportunities in electronics, aiming to contribute to cutting-edge advancements in the field.